Clockenflap: Clockenflap 2021

-Clockenflap 2021 was cancelled due to restrictions on international travel, tightened rules and regulations on outdoor events, and a requirement for a seated audience with no food or drink consumption on site.
+Clockenflap 2021 was curtailed due to restrictions on international travel, tightened rules and regulations on outdoor events, and a requirement for a seated audience with no food or drink consumption on site.

 Clockenflap 2020

 Clockenflap 2020 had to be postponed due to the coronavirus pandemic.

 Clockenflap 2019

 Clockenflap 2019 was scheduled to be held from 22 to 24 November 2019 in Central Harbourfront Event Space.
 The organisers cancelled the event due to the 2019–20 Hong Kong protests.

 Clockenflap 2018

 Clockenflap 2018 was held from 9 to 11 November 2018 in Central Harbourfront Event Space.

 Clockenflap 2017

-Clockenflap 2017 was held from 17 to 19 November 2017.
+Clockenflap 2017 was held from 17 to 19 November 2017 in Central Harbourfront Event Space.

 Clockenflap 2016

 Clockenflap 2016 was held from 25 to 27 November 2016 in Central Harbourfront Event Space.

 Clockenflap 2015

-Clockenflap 2015 was held from 27 to 29 November 2015 in West Kowloon Cultural District.
+Clockenflap 2015 was held from 27 to 29 November 2015 in West Kowloon Waterfront Promenade.

 Clockenflap 2014

-Clockenflap 2014 was held from 28 to 30 November 2014 in West Kowloon Cultural District.
+Clockenflap 2014 was held from 28 to 30 November 2014 in West Kowloon Waterfront Promenade.